 Download the Call for Symposia Abstracts for policies and procedures

-- No more than 4 faculty members total should be contacted and confirmed as potential participants prior to submission of your abstract including the primary speaker/chair.
+- No more than four additional faculty members should be contacted and confirmed as potential participants prior to submission of your abstract, not including the primary speaker/chair (five speakers total).

 - If you have presented a Symposium in the past you are required to re-submit your content for consideration to have your program repeated.